lusalga/travelSite/README.md

 ### `Next steps`

-- Add content to webpage.
+- Add more content to webpage.

 - Change project to be my blog, a cooking blog.